 Transvestia and TV Epic came along and hooray!
 Finally a magazine by for and all about us.
 I mostly bought TV Epic and that is where I began to learn a lot more the different aspects of Transvestism.
-That is when I realized that there were other heterosexual crossdressing men many of whom were married with children and good jobs with no desire to have surgery and live as a woman.
+That is when I realized that there were other heterosexual crossdresser men many of whom were married with children.
+Many had good jobs with no desire to have surgery and live as a woman.

-Nobody left the hotel in those days preferring to socialize, attend workshops, and seminars on crossdressing.
-I had a great time meeting other crossdresssers from all over the world and comparing experiences.
+Nobody left the safety of hotel in those days preferring to socialize, attend workshops, and seminars on crossdressing.
+I had a great time meeting other heterosexual crossdressser’s from all over the world and comparing experiences.
 The most important thing was that my wife enjoyed herself and was willing to go back the following year.
-She did, we did and as a result met a crossdresser named Ashley who became my best friend or BFF if you will.
-We have traveled all over the world together with our wives sharing many adventures and good times like shopping for girly stuff, sailing, shopping for girly stuff, golf followed by shopping for girly stuff.
+She did, we did and as a result met a heterosexual crossdresser named Ashley who became my best friend or BFF if you will.
+We have traveled all over the world together with our wives sharing many adventures and good times.
+We like shopping for girly stuff, sailing, shopping for girly stuff, golf followed by shopping for girly stuff.